mesosphere/dcos-docs-site/pages/1.10/installing/oss/custom/system-requirements/index.md

 The cluster nodes are designated Mesos masters and agents during installation.

 ### Master nodes
+The supported operating systems and environments are listed on the [version policy page](https://docs.mesosphere.com/version-policy/).

 You must have an odd number of master nodes.